The Wolfless They Rejected

 Selene glanced at me from behind Heidrich’s arm.
 For a fleeting second, her sobs ceased, and her lips curled into a razor-thin smile.
 A victorious look that told me I’d already lost.

 Then, heavy footsteps echoed again.
 Alpha Gerald Houff appeared at the doorway, his presence suffocating the room.
-His aura pressed down on every shred of courage I had left.

 “What’s going on here?”
 His voice was cold.